-Pepperdine University's Graduate School of Education and Psychology maintains three on-campus counseling centers at the West Los Angeles, Irvine, and Malibu campuses and one telehealth counseling center.
-Each clinic provides comprehensive and affordable psychological services to the general community and Pepperdine University students.
+Pepperdine University's Graduate School of Education and Psychology maintains community counseling clinics at the West Los Angeles and Irvine campuses, as well as a Telehealth Community Counseling Clinic.
+Each clinic provides comprehensive and affordable psychological services to the general community, as well as services to the Pepperdine community.
+At some clinics, psychological services are offered to students enrolled in masters in psychology programs.
 Psychological services offered include individual, couples, and family psychotherapy; psychological assessment for clinic therapy clients; and assistance and support in examining vocational issues.
 Services are provided by Pepperdine doctoral and master's student therapists under the supervision of licensed psychologists and licensed mental health professionals.
+Services are offered both in person as well as virtually, with the exception of the Telehealth Community Counseling Clinic, which is fully virtual.

 The clinic staff is committed to providing high-quality, individualized counseling within a supportive and accepting environment.